 Viruses don’t typically affect those senses directly.
 “Losing sense of taste is from a completely different nerve system, a different disease process,” Han says.

-While there’s evidence indicating that COVID-19 affects the taste system of some people, the exact mechanism is not known, says Steven Munger, director of the University of Florida Center for Smell and Taste, located within UF’s McKnight Brain Institute.
+While there’s evidence indicating that COVID-19 affects the taste system of some people, the exact mechanism is not known, says Steven Munger, director of the University of Florida Center for Smell and Taste, located within UF’s McKnight Brain Institute in Gainesville, Florida.
 This is independent of the impact of smell loss on flavor.

 Yet, even if the sense of taste is not altered, smell has a direct effect on how we perceive the flavor of foods, Han says.
-“We should use the term sense of flavor, because flavor isn’t taste, it is smell,” Han says.
+“We should use the term sense of flavor, because flavor isn’t taste, it is smell.”

 “Flavor is the perception created by your brain when it combines the smell and taste of food or drink,” Munger adds.
 “Smell, not taste, is what allows you to distinguish lemon from lime; both taste sour, but they smell slightly different.”